 100th Day of School Recycle Craft

 Celebrate the 100th Day of School by making a sculpture out of 100 pieces of recycled materials.
-Your junior Rodin sculptor will also be helping the environment by reusing items that would otherwise go in the trash.
+Your junior Rodin will be reusing items that would otherwise go in the trash, making this project easy on the environment.

 What You Need: